-ESET researchers first spotted the kill switch inside a user datagram protocol (UDP) message, which was missing the typical encapsulation of BitTorrent's distributedremote server, probably for statistical purposes.
-Both these actions indicate that Mozi's sudden demise was in fact a deliberate and calculated takedown.sloppy hash table (BT-DHT) protocol.
-The person behind the takedown sent the control payload eight timesUpon closer inspection, the kill switch shows a strong connection to the botnet's original source code and use of correct private keys to sign the binaries.download and install an update of itself via HTTP.Based on these facts, we hypothesize about two
+ESET researchers first spotted the kill switch inside a user datagram protocol (UDP) message, which was missing the typical encapsulation of BitTorrent's distributed sloppy hash table (BT-DHT) protocol.
+The person behind the takedown sent the control payload eight times to each available bot, always instructing the device to download and install an update of itself via HTTP.